TanjaSchilling/LangevinSimulator/README.md

 ## Trouble shooting

-In the unfortunate case that an error occurs, please send a bug report to <BUGREPORT@EMAIL>.
+In the unfortunate case that an error occurs, please send a bug report to <christoph.widder[at]merkur.uni-freiburg.de>.
 You may want to try the debug builds in `MyParentFolder/LangevinSimulator/bin/Debug`.
 When using the python interface, simply set the executable paths in your `run.py` accordingly.
 The debug builds support debugging symbols and additional error-handling from within TensorUtils.